Santa Rita, New Mexico: History

 Copper mining in the area began late in the Spanish colonial period, but it was not until 1803 that Franscisco Manuel Elguea, a Chihuahua banker and businessman, founded the town of Santa Rita.
 He named it Santa Rita del Cobre (Saint Rita of the Copper), after Saint Rita of Cascia and the existing mine.
-During the early 19th century the mine produced over 6 million pounds of copper annually.
+During the early 19th century the mine produced over 6 million pounds (2.7 million kg) of copper annually.
 The crudely smeltered ore was shipped to Chihuahua for further smelting and then sent to Mexico City on mule back.
+Americans Sylvester Pattie, James Kirker, and Robert McKnight managed the mine in the 1820s and 1830s.
+Partners Robert McKnight and Stephen Courcier took possession of "El Cobre", (Santa Rita del Cobre mine) in 1828 and worked the property until 1834.
+McKnight and Courcier profited greatly from the rich copper mining operation and amassed a large fortune from it.

 The area was relatively peaceful, despite an occasional attack from the Warm Springs (Mimbres) band of the Chiricahua Apache, who lived nearby at the headwaters of the Gila and Mimbres rivers.